Anxious and Engaged? Here’s How to Handle Bridal Anxiety Before the Big Day

 Life transitions – Getting married marks a major identity shift, which can stir up unexpected grief, fear, or uncertainty even when you love your partner deeply.

-Perfection pressure – Instagram-worthy expectations can make every decision feel high stakes, even if you’re not usually a perfectionist.
+Perfection pressure – It seems that social expectations (probably heightened by social media) can make every decision feel high stakes, even if you’re not usually a perfectionist.

-Family and relational stress – Planning often brings up old family wounds or difficult dynamics, and suddenly everyone has opinions.
+Family and relational stress – Planning can so easily bring up old family wounds or difficult dynamics - suddenly everyone has opinions!

 Body image concerns – The pressure to look “your best” for the big day can trigger or reignite struggles with self-esteem or disordered eating.

 Emotional backlog – Sometimes wedding planning brings old unresolved emotions to the surface.
-That’s normal.
-And it’s totally okay to seek support.
+Again, really very normal and it’s totally okay to seek support.

 Tips to Navigate Bridal Anxiety